EC135: Topics in Applied Economics (1b)

 Read all instructions carefully - and read through the entire paper at least once before you start entering your answers.

 There are THREE sections in this paper.
-Answer BOTH questions in Section A (34 marks total), BOTH questions in Section B (33 marks total), and BOTH questions in Section C (33 marks total).
+Answer ALL questions in Section A (34 marks in total), ALL questions in Section B (33 marks in total) and ALL questions in Section C

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.